Mynameisvidya/CRUD-operations/README.md

 This application that shows simple CRUD operations.

-C - create new data values
+C - create new data values,
-R - read the data
+R - read the data,
-U - update/edit the data
+U - update/edit the data,
 D - delete the data